![]() |

 Desert storm during my photo session on the Yas Waterworld site.
 Everything looks a bit sandy and dusty today, but this just adds to the captivating magic to come.

-It's really not a water park I am picturing here, it's a mutation, the offspring of a theme park and a water park proving anew how stunning and graceful mixed-race children can be.
+It's really not a water park I am picturing here, it's a mutation, the offspring of a theme park and a water park proving in its own way how stunning and graceful mixed-race children can be.

 I still believe that many didn't capture yet what's really being built here.
 It's a record-breaking venture and something tells me that this place, once open later this year, will never be empty.